 9.1.5 the server's racket shall initially hit the base of the shuttle;

-9.1.6 the whole shuttle shall be below the server's waist at the instant of being hit by the server's racket.
-The waist shall be considered to be an imaginary line round the body, level with the lowest part of the server's bottom rib;
+9.1.6 the whole shuttle shall be below 1.15 metres from the surface of the court at the instant of being hit by the server’s racket;

 9.2 Once the players are ready for the service, the first forward movement of the server's racket head shall be the start of the service.